Displacement Sensor Models (LVDT)

 - Exposure to the elements

 - Animals, critters, rodents, etc.

 Certain applications may have specific requirements and needs.
 It’s important to recognize these needs so you can choose an LVDT transducer that can accommodate your application.

-Special requirements may include:
+Special requirements for displacement sensors may include:

 - Calibrations requirements